Frequently asked questions

 What should we do if we notice a problem with the device or encounter any difficulties?

-- If your child is very resistant to wearing the trainer, try to find out the reason—is it uncomfortable, does it fit poorly, or are they tired?
+If your child is very resistant to wearing the trainer, try to find out the reason—is it uncomfortable, does it fit poorly, or are they tired?
 Talk to them about it in a calm environment and help them understand why this device is necessary and what benefits regular use of the device can bring.

 Can it be used during tooth replacement?

-Yes, in fact, in many cases it is particularly beneficial!
+Yes, in fact, in most cases it is particularly beneficial!
 The tooth replacement period (ages 6–12) is when the teeth and jawbones are malleable, and bad habits (e.g., mouth breathing, improper swallowing) can be corrected particularly well.

 Don't worry if teeth grow out or move during this time, as this is a natural process.
 The trainer helps to "guide" the dental arches and muscle work in the optimal direction during this period.